RHETORIC CORE SEQUENCE SYLLABI

-To pass RHET101, students must complete all required assignments as stated on the course syllabus.
-In addition to the required assignments listed above, students will be expected to participate in workshopping and conferencing activities.
-The instructor is welcome to re-sequence the required chapters, to add reading and writing assignments.
+To pass RHET 101, students must complete all required assignments as stated on the course syllabus.
+Students will be expected to participate in workshopping and conferencing activities.

 To pass RHET 102, students must complete all required assignments as stated on the course syllabus.
-In addition to the required assignments listed above, students will be expected to participate in workshopping and conferencing activities.
-The instructor is welcome to re-sequence the required chapters, to add reading and writing assignments.
+Students will be expected to participate in workshopping and conferencing activities.

 RHET 351 Applied Rhetoric is the third course of the rhetoric sequence.
 Students demonstrate their skills in rhetoric by applying rhetorical principles of argument to a focused topic, which varies by section.
 RHET 351 builds on RHET 102 by assigning rhetorical analyses, research reviews, and a research project; however, these assignments are completed in the context of the section’s focus and with an emphasis on both oral and written arguments.
 Required course.
 PRQ: Grade of “C” or above in RHET 102 or equivalent and 45 hours of college course work.
 Transfer credit will not be accepted to meet the RHET 351 requirement.
 Scheduled: fall and spring, yearly.
 Meets: Rh.